evenmn/VMaChine/README.md

 VMC is a general variational Monte-Carlo solver written in C++.
 It was implemented with the purpose of being flexible, such that various wave functions based on neural networks easily can added.
 At this point, several machine learning wave functions are already implemented, in particular based on Gaussian-binary Boltzmann machines.

 ## Prerequisites
 To run this project without issues, the most recent C++ version, C++17, is recommended.
-In addition, a few external packages are required, that is
+In addition, a few external packages are required:
 - MPI
 - Eigen
 - Blocker
-- TQDM

 ### MPI
 MPI is used for parallel processing.
 On Linux, the package can be installed by the following commands